unionai/unionai-docs/source/quick-start.md

 ```

 :::{note}
-The `[byoc]` extra package includes configuration defaults specific to Union BYOC that differ from those needed for Serverless.
-If you are using Union Serverless, you should omit the `[byoc]` extra package.
+The `[byoc]` extra package includes configuration defaults specific to Union BYOC that differ from those needed for Union Serverless.

+If you are using Union Serverless, you should [install `union` without the `[byoc]` extra package](../serverless/quick-start.md#install-the-union-package).

 You can tell whether you have the `byoc` extra package installed by running `pip list` and checking for the package `unionmeta-byoc`.
 :::

 {@@ endif @@}